-What you must pay when Services that are covered for you vou get these services Outpatient surgery, including services provided at hospital There is no coinsurance, outpatient facilities and ambulatory surgical centers copayment, or deductible forpre-approved Medicare-Note: If you are having surgery in a hospital facility, you covered outpatient surgery should check with your provider about whether you will be an services at an ambulatory inpatient or outpatient.
-Unless the provider writes an order to surgical center. admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even \$0 copayment for preif you stay in the hospital overnight, you might still be approved Medicareconsidered an "outpatient." coveredoutpatient surgery at hospital. \$0 copayment for preapproved Medicarecoveredoutpatient surgery at surgery center.
+What you must pay when Services that are covered for you you get these services Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers 20% coinsurance for preapproved Medicare-Note: If you are having surgery in a hospital facility, you coveredoutpatient surgery should check with your provider about whether you will be an at hospital inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient 20% coinsurance for preand pay the cost-sharing amounts for outpatient surgery.
+Even approved Medicareif you stay in the hospital overnight, you might still be coveredoutpatient surgery considered an "outpatient." at surgery center Prior authorization may be required.
+Health & Wellness Flexible Spending Allowance Up to \$600 per year (150 (OTC/Health & Wellness Treatments/Dental Copays) quarterly); no rollover This benefit does not apply to your maximum out-of-pocket.
 Prior authorization may be required.
-Health & Wellness Flexible Spending Allowance up to \$600 per year (\$150 (OTC/Health & Wellness treatments/Dental copays) quarterly); no rollover This benefit does not apply to your maximum out-of-pocket.
-Prior authorization may be required.
 Partial hospitalization services "Partial hospitalization" is a structured program of active \$10 copay per visit for psychiatric treatment provided as a hospital outpatient service Medicare-covered partial or by a community mental health center, that is more intense hospitalization services than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

-Services that are covered for you What you must pay when you get these services Post Hospital Meal Benefits Within seven days of being discharged, your doctor can request home-delivered meals for up to 7 consecutive days (2 meals per day) for each hospital admission.
-Maximum of \$0 copay 90 meals annually.
 Prior authorization may be required.
-This benefit does not apply to your maximum out-of-pocket.
+Post Hospital Meal Benefits \$0 copay Within seven days of being discharged, your doctor can request home-delivered meals for up to 7 consecutive days (2 meals per day) for each hospital admission.
+Maximum of Prior authorization may be 90 meals annually. required.
+This benefit does not apply to your maximum out-ofpocket.